Number sense in animals: Early studies

 At the beginning of the 20th century, Wilhelm von Osten famously, but prematurely, claimed human-like counting abilities in animals on the example of his horse named Hans.
 His claim is widely rejected today, as it is attributed to a methodological fallacy, which received the name Clever Hans phenomenon after this case.
 Von Osten claimed that his horse could perform arithmetic operations presented to the horse in writing or verbally, upon which the horse would knock on the ground with its hoof the number of times that corresponded to the answer.
 This apparent ability was demonstrated numerous times in the presence of the horse's owner and a wider audience, and was also observed when the owner was absent.
 However, upon a rigorous investigation by Oskar Pfungst in the first decade of 20th century, Hans' ability was shown to be not arithmetic in nature, but to be the ability to interpret minimal unconscious changes in body language of people when the correct answer was approaching.
 Today, the arithmetic abilities of Clever Hans are commonly rejected and the case serves as a reminder to the scientific community about the necessity of rigorous control for experimenter expectation in experiments.

 There were, however, other early and more reliable studies on number sense in animals.
 A prominent example is the work of Otto Koehler, who conducted a number of studies on number sense in animals between 1920s and 1970s.
 In one of his studies he showed that a raven named Jacob could reliably distinguish the number 5 across different tasks.
 This study was remarkable in that Koehler provided a systematic control condition in his experiment, which allowed him to test the number ability of the raven separately from the ability of the raven to encode other features, such as size and location of the objects.
 However, Koehler's work was largely overlooked in the English-speaking world, due to the limited availability of his publications, which were in German and only partially published during World War II.

-The experimental setup for the study of numerical cognition in animals was further enriched by the work of Francis and Platt and Johnson.
+The experimental setup for the study of numerical cognition in animals was further enriched by the work of Mechner and Platt and Johnson.
 In their experiments, the researchers deprived rats of food and then taught them to press a lever a specific number of times to obtain food.
 The rats learned to press the lever approximately the number of times specified by the researchers.
 Additionally, the researchers showed that rats' behavior was dependent on the number of required presses, and not for example on the time of pressing, as they varied the experiment to include faster and slower behavior on the rat's part by controlling how hungry the animal was.